msgflo/msgflo-project/README.md

 You should see an empty graph.
 Click _Edit as project_ to start hacking!

+Use Flowhub's [GitHub synchronization](https://docs.flowhub.io/github-integration/) feature to push your graph and component changes to your repository.

 ## Test automation

 * Enable your local fork in [Travis CI](https://travis-ci.org/)